Claude Code Sub-Agents: Parallel vs Sequential Patterns

 - Session-based coordination - tracking multi-phase implementations

-For the complete sub-agent orchestration system used in ClaudeFast - including our full invocation protocol and specialist agent definitions - check out the Code Kit in the button by the table of contents.
+For the complete sub-agent orchestration system, including the full invocation protocol and specialist agent definitions, check out the Code Kit.

 Start with the routing rules.
 Add them to your CLAUDE.md today and watch your central AI make smarter delegation decisions.
 For deeper patterns, explore task distribution and agent fundamentals.